uchicago/shibboleth-oidc/README.md

 2. Overlaying can be confusing, because components are not immediately available for modifications should they be needed.
 A deployer would have to find a way to place the to-be-overlaid file at the exact path in order for the entire process to work.
 Good documentation can be instrumental in this case.
+In such cases, starting with a brand new overlay and gradually porting configuration over is the recommended approach.

 3. Upgrades can be difficult if there are A LOT of extensive local modifications to the overlay.
 A deployer would have to cross-compare their local changes with that of the original bundle to ensure they are not missing or going to break anything.